10 Tips For New Worship Team Members! What I Wish I Knew!

 5. Practice, practice, practice.

 Separate from preparing for a service, make sure you are practicing.
-Never stop improving no matter how good you are.
+Never stop improving, no matter how good you are.
 You owe it to yourself and your fellow team members to continually grow in skill and raise the bar of what your best is each week.
 No one wants to be stuck at the same skill level forever.
 Take a lesson, find a mentor, find inspiration.
 If you feel stuck, I wrote a post here about why you may not be getting better.

 6. Play/Sing to your skill level

 Don’t force a harder part.
-What I mean is if there is a lead or lick that you are struggling with, or something that you can’t play perfect, don’t play it!
+What I mean is if there is a lead or lick that you are struggling with, or something that you can’t play perfectly, don’t play it!
 Play/sing something simpler.
 Trust me, it sounds way better to nail some chords or a simpler lead line than to struggle or mess up something a little more difficult.

 7. Know who’s in charge.

 Know that your worship and band leader are in charge.
 If they ask you to do or play something different, do it.
-Above your band/worship leader, is the pastor.
+Above your band/worship leader is the pastor.
 Above your pastor is God.

 8. Be that person who says “yes!”